qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

 	assert backend_config.open_pulse, "Backend doesn't support Pulse"

-For the purposes of the tutorial, we will run experiments on our test pulse backend, ``SingleTransmonTestBackend``, a backend that simulates the underlying pulses with Qiskit Dynamics on a three-level model of a transmon.
+For the purposes of the tutorial, we will run experiments on our test pulse backend, :class:`.SingleTransmonTestBackend`, a backend that simulates the underlying pulses with :doc:`Qiskit Dynamics <qiskit/dynamics>` on a three-level model of a transmon.
 We will run experiments to find the qubit frequency, calibrate the amplitude of DRAG pulses, and choose the value of the DRAG parameter that minimizes leakage.
 The calibration framework requires the user to

-- Setup an instance of Calibrations,
+- Set up an instance of :class:`.Calibrations`,

-- Run calibration experiments, found in ``qiskit_experiments.library.calibration``.
+- Run calibration experiments found in :mod:`qiskit_experiments.library.calibration`.

-Note that the values of the parameters stored in the instance of the ``Calibrations`` class will automatically be updated by the calibration experiments.
+Note that the values of the parameters stored in the instance of the :class:`.Calibrations` class will automatically be updated by the calibration experiments.
 This automatic updating can also be disabled using the ``auto_update`` flag.